nrennie/art-of-viz/data/README.md

 The .csv files in this folder are downloaded from the [#TidyTuesday repository](https://github.com/rfordatascience/tidytuesday/tree/master), and are intended as backups only.

-Details of the original data source and accrediations can be found in the original repository, and will be added to the text of this book as each chapter is written.
+Details of the original data source and accreditation can be found in the original repository, and will be added to the text of this book as each chapter is written.

 ## Programming languages